 - Kiran, behind the amazing Pakistani food blog, Mirchi Tales, says that when she does add yogurt, she strains it to make it thicker and reduce the water content.

 If you are interested in grilling chicken rather than baking it, have a look at Qaiser Mamoon's recipe for chicken tikka that my husband adapted a couple of summers ago.

-Pakistani Style Baked Chicken Drumsticks
+Pakistani Style Chicken Drumsticks Recipe

-- 1 tsp salt
+- 1 teaspoon salt or to taste

-- 1 tsp garam masala powder
+- 1 teaspoon garam masala powder

-- 1 tbsp crushed ginger
+- 1 tablespoon crushed ginger

-- 1 tbsp crushed garlic
+- 1 tablespoon crushed garlic

 - Preheat oven to 450°F with a rack in the middle.